Grafrajohn/GrahamArt/_posts/2020-10-26-russian-artists-twenty-first-century.md

 ## Pavel Pokidyshev

-This artist makes incredible work, instantly recognisable.
+This St Petersburgh artist makes incredible work, instantly recognisable.
 His works seem to be a sort of painterly mashup of Russian history and nature.

 ## Olga Suvorova

+This St Petersburgh artist paints incredible colourful paintings drawn from the rich imperial history of her home city.